Siby, Mali: History

 The Mandé village of Siby was founded in the early Middle Ages by ancestors of the Camara.
 According to the Epic of Sundiata, the King of Siby, Kamandjan Kamara, whom Sundiata Keita knew from childhood, brought the kings of the tribes allied against Soumaoro Kanté, King of the Sosso, together at Siby.
 The troops of Sundiata Keita had just won two battles against the Sossos at Negueboria in the Bouré and at Kangigné.
-In Siby, all the allied kings found themselves gathered around Sundiata Keita: Kamandjan Kamara, king of Siby, his cousin Tabon wana Fran Kamara, king of the Camara blacksmiths, Siara Kouman Diabaté, Faony Diarra Kondé, king of the country of Do, the country of Sogolon and the mother of Sundiata, Mansa Traoré.
+In Siby, all the allied kings found themselves gathered around Sundiata Keita: Kamandjan Kamara, king of Siby, his cousin Tabon wana Fran Kamara, king of the Camara blacksmiths, Siara Kouman Diabaté, Faony Diarra Kondé, king of the country of Dô, the country of Sogolon the mother of Sundiata, and Mansa Traoré.
 After a few days of rest, the allies went to Kirina where the decisive battle against Soumaoro Kanté took place.

 On the top of the mountain, an arch, from where one has a splendid sight on the surrounding plain, is dug in the rock.
 According to legend, it was Kamandjan Kamara who transpierced the mountain with his sabre the day before the departure, during an evening where Balla Fasséké asked each king present if he was able to do so.

 After the decline of the Mali Empire, the area around Siby was ruled from the city of Kangaba.
 Siby itself was a series of fortified villages on top of the escarpment.
 When the French colonized the area they built a highway at the base of the cliff, and gradually the local population relocated to the side of the road, with neighborhoods of the new town of Siby consisting of populations of the former clifftop villages.